IImpaq/air-2024/README.md

 # Launch backend
 cd backend && uvicorn main:app --reload

-### To run the recommender system as a cli, follow the instructions below:
+### To run the recommender system as a cli app, follow the instructions below:
 # Launch the recommender system
 cd backend && python cli.py
 ```